ETHERIC REMEDIES

 Sauna therapy, particularly using near infrared heat lamps as the heat source.
 This appears to be safe up to 1 hour twice daily, with the sauna heated to about 110-120 degrees F. Hotter saunas, or longer sauna sessions can be debilitating and harmful.
 Also, if one is weak or ill, one must start with short sauna sessions and perhaps a lower temperature, at first, or the sauna could possibly be harmful.
 The near infrared sauna seems to be the most etheric, meaning it has the fewest toxic effects and the most benefits.

-The Roy Masters meditation exercise.
-Other meditations are quite variable, and not often recommended for this reason.
-Many tend to unground a person, and may make a person less aware of his surroundings, which is usually not helpful.
+Many tend to unground a person, and may make a person less aware of his surroundings, which is not helpful in the long run.

 Homeopathic remedies:

-Avoid most homeopathic remedies.
-Homeopathic remedies tend to be very yin, which is a problem if they are used often.
-Also, few practitioners know how to use them well, in our experience.
+Avoid all homeopathic remedies.
+Homeopathic remedies tend to be very yin, which is a serious problem.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols